wazuh/wazuh-documentation/source/cloud-service/your-environment/technical-faq.rst

 Can I send syslog data directly to the environment?
 ---------------------------------------------------

-No, it is not possible due to security reasons as that information is plain data.
-However, you have several alternative options.
+No, all the communications are performed through Wazuh agents once they are registered into the environment.
+However, you have alternative options.
 For more information on how to forward syslog events to your environment, see the :ref:`Forward syslog events <cloud_your_environment_send_syslog>` section.

 Can I send data directly to the Elasticsearch of my environment?
 ----------------------------------------------------------------------